 The support software CD-ROM that is included in the mainboard package contains all the drivers and utility programs needed to properly run the bundled products.
 Below you can find a brief description of each software program, and the location for your mainboard version.
-More information on some programs is available in a README file and PATH.DOC file, located in the same directory as the software.
+More information on some programs is available in a README file, located in the same directory as the software.

-Note: Do not install software from a folder that is not specified for use with your mainboard.
+Note: Never try to install software from a folder that is not specified for use with your mainboard.

-Before installing any software, always inspect the folder for files named README.TXT, PATH.DOC, or something similar.
-These files may contain important information that is not included in this manual.
+Before installing any software, always inspect the folder for files named RE-ADME.TXT, INSTALL.TXT, or something similar.
+These files may contain important information that is not included in this manual